-Hormonal changes may increase melanin production and darken the skin in Addison disease Addison Disease In Addison disease, the adrenal glands are underactive, resulting in a deficiency of adrenal hormones.
-Addison disease may be caused by an autoimmune reaction, cancer, an infection, or some... read more , in pregnancy, or with hormonal contraceptive use.
+Hormonal changes may increase melanin production and darken the skin in Addison disease Adrenal Insufficiency In adrenal insufficiency, the adrenal glands do not produce enough adrenal hormones.
+Adrenal insufficiency may be caused by a disorder of the adrenal glands, a disorder of the pituitary gland... read more , in pregnancy, or with hormonal contraceptive use.
 A liver disorder called primary biliary cholangitis Primary Biliary Cholangitis (PBC) Primary biliary cholangitis (PBC) is inflammation with progressive scarring of the bile ducts in the liver.
 Eventually, the ducts are blocked, the liver becomes scarred, and cirrhosis and liver... read more (previously called primary biliary cirrhosis) may also cause increased melanin production.

 Some cases of hyperpigmentation are caused not by melanin but by other pigmented substances that are not normally present in the skin.
 Diseases such as hemochromatosis Hemochromatosis Hemochromatosis is a hereditary disorder that causes the body to absorb too much iron, causing iron to build up in the body and damage organs.
 In the United States, over 1 million people have... read more or hemosiderosis Hemosiderosis Hemosiderosis is a term used for excessive accumulation of iron deposits called hemosiderin in the tissues.
 (See also Overview of Iron Overload.)
 The lungs and kidneys are often sites of hemosiderosis... read more , which are caused by too much iron in the body, can cause hyperpigmentation.
 Some drugs and metals that are applied to the skin, swallowed, or injected can cause hyperpigmentation.

 Drugs and heavy metals that can cause hyperpigmentation include the following: